Grab an IPA chart and reference guide (also on the syllabus)

 4. Laterals: Channel air around the tongue

-The initial sounds in “Feline Show” are…
+The initial sounds in “Vaguely Silly Phantom Show” are…

 1. Stops: Stop the airflow